PanPraescribens/primitive-survival/README.md

  - Smoking Rack or Pit Smoker - smoked meat good, jerky strips less good @Boomer Bill
  - add sound effects to temporal altar (like I did for the raft and fishing traps, but different)
- - make slippery fish percentage configurable
- - make trap bait stolen a thing, and configurable (along with a cooresponding update minutes) - or better yet, handle it all on collision. i.e. butterflies do nothing, other creatures have a (configurable) chance of simply stealing the bait.

 **Version 2.6.0 Updates - testing performed under v1.15.0-pre.10 (unstable)**
 - Fix: Removed Nails and Spikes and everything related to those unused blocks